 Tip #2: Clean and Maintain Mower Blade

-The mower blade should be cleaned after each use.
+The zero-turn mower blade should be cleaned after each use.
 It means removing debris, stick, or grasses on the blade.
 You risk leaving the edge blunt and having less work productivity if you neglect this practice.

 Tip #3: Check the Recoil Starter Regularly